Crew of fatal US military crash included Alabama father and several from Ohio

 A new father and a new major

-Klinner, an eight-year U.S. Air Force veteran from Birmingham, Alabama, had just moved with his family into a new home, his wife, Libby Klinner, said in an Instagram post mourning his death.
+Klinner, a graduate of Auburn University and an eight-year U.S. Air Force veteran from Birmingham, Alabama, had just moved with his family into a new home, his wife, Libby Klinner, said in an Instagram post mourning his death.

 An outdoorsman who enjoyed hiking, Klinner was also ready to help others.
 When Harrill last saw him in January, Klinner had shoveled Harrill’s vehicle out of the snow during a family wedding.